fnune/fnune.github.io/_posts/2021-12-24-first-thoughts-on-remix.markdown

   generic, so there's no enforcement from Remix to make sure that this is the case.
 I can have a `loader` that returns `number` but then access `string[]` in `useLoaderData` and unless I actively share the types, TypeScript won't have a chance to complain.
-In my opinion, `LoaderFunction` should take a required type argument for the return type, and another ( perhaps optional?) for query parameters.
+In my opinion, `LoaderFunction` should take a required type argument for the return type, and another for query parameters, which can probably be optional.
   - One could argue that this is the responsibility of the developer, and it is, but by not requiring any type arguments, Remix isn't helping.
   - It's also inconsistent because `LoaderFunction` takes no type arguments but `useLoaderData`